liferay-search/liferay-docs/en/deployment/articles-dxp/04-securing-liferay/10-saml/03-registering-a-service-provider.markdown

 namespaces might conflict.
 For example, `expando:user` vs `urn:liferay:roles:user`.

-**Keep Alive URL:** If users are logged into several @product@ SP instances via a @product@ IdP, their sessions can be kept alive as long as they keep a browser window open to one of them.
-Configure this only if the SP is @product@.
+**Keep Alive URL:** If users are logged into several @sharepoint@ SP instances via a @sharepoint@ IdP, their sessions can be kept alive as long as they keep a browser window open to one of them.
+Configure this only if the SP is @sharepoint@.
 The URL is `https://[SP host name]/c/portal/saml/keep_alive`.

 ## Checkpoint

-Verify your settings are correct by connecting the @product@-based IdP to its first SP.
+Verify your settings are correct by connecting the @sharepoint@-based IdP to its first SP.
 SPs connect to only one IdP, so if the first one doesn't work, the rest won't either.